 Stage 2: Convert

-The Convert stage of the customer lifecycle is for your warm-to-hot leads, and it’s where you focus on turning them into customers.
-Now that these leads are on your list, you know exactly who they are.
+The Convert stage of the customer lifecycle is all about turning your warm-to-hot leads into customers.
+Now that these leads are on your list, you know exactly who they are and where they came from because of UTMs.
 You’ve already begun to build a relationship with them, so your goal now is to get them to purchase from you, which you can encourage in a few different ways:

 - Retargeting ads that use the cookies you placed on leads’ browsers in the Attract stage to offer your product to them on Facebook or Google

-When you’re tracking your conversion success, it’s important to first establish what the end goal is.
+When you’re tracking your conversion success with UTMs, it’s important to first establish your end goal.
 A conversion doesn’t have to mean a paid purchase — it can be a sign-up for a demo, an entry-level product sale, or even an opt-in for a free trial — but whatever it means to you, base your metrics tracking on that.

 The main way you’ll keep track of campaign conversions is by looking at your UTMs in Google Analytics.
 Here’s what you will look for: